 Deanna Grimstead, Ohio State University.
 Found guilty by an OSU investigation of sexual harassment of a student in 2015, no apparent action taken, still employed and teaching.
 Found guilty again last year, in a second Title IX investigation.
 OSU currently considering what action to take.

 Randall White, New York University.
 Suspended from NYU for a year in the 1990s for a long history of sexual harassment, the whole episode covered up by the university, but not forgotten by those who suffered.
 I have called upon White to come clean about what he did and the effect it had on young researchers as he retires in August.

 Kevin Folta, University of Florida horticulture department, and leading biotech advocate.
 Although Folta is best known for extensive conflicts of interest in his self-proclaimed role as a "science communicator," there are also multiple witnesses to his having abused his ex-wife while they were married.
 He was forced to step down as chair of the department in the wake of those revelations.

 Michael Westaway, University of Queensland in Australia.
-Bullying, harassment, more details to come.
+Bullying, harassment, unethical conduct, more details to come.

 Alan Cooper, ancient DNA, University of Adelaide.
 Bullying, harassment, unethical behavior.
-The university is currently conducting a "culture check" as a result of publicity about the case and victims coming forward; that inquiry has now led to Cooper's suspension as director of the lab pending disciplinary action.
+The university launched a "culture check" as a result of publicity about the case and victims coming forward; that inquiry has now led to Cooper's suspension as director of the lab pending disciplinary action.
 Update Dec 20, 2019: Cooper has been fired.